Your Yoga Routine - Aura Wellness Center Teacher Training

 By Gopi Rao, Bhavan Kumar, and Faye Martins

-Hatha Yoga is one of the oldest yoga routines, and it is still practiced by a large number of people today.
-In western society, this is the most common type of yoga due to its easier physical nature and many overall benefits.
-Hatha Yoga is associated with a number of postural, breathing, and lifestyle techniques, all of which help to enhance the benefits of the exercise.
+Hatha Yoga is one of the oldest yoga routines, and it is still practiced by many people today.
+This is the most common type of yoga in western society due to its more accessible physical nature and many overall benefits.
+Hatha Yoga is associated with several postural, breathing, and lifestyle techniques, all of which help to enhance the benefits of the exercise.
 Although this practice has been around for many centuries, there are many practical applications of Hatha Yoga in the twenty-first century.

 The Foundation of Hatha Yoga